Rachel Tierney

 Rachel joined Gilshenan & Luton in 2017 after working at a regional law firm for a number of years as the firm’s criminal law solicitor.
 Prior to that she worked as a Judge’s Associate and interned at the Crime and Corruption Commission, Legal Aid Queensland and Department of Communities (Child Safety Services).

-Aside from her criminal law work, Rachel represents clients in child protection matters, disciplinary matters (including QCAT hearings) and coronial inquests.
-She also has carriage of prosecutions for regulatory agencies.
+Aside from her criminal law work, Rachel represents clients in child protection matters, disciplinary matters and coronial inquests.
 She also regularly assists victims and witnesses to navigate the criminal justice system.

 Recent articles by Rachel